Philipp Kirkorov: Career

 In 1990, Kirkorov won the Grand Prix in the competition "Shlyager-90" (Hit-90) in Leningrad with the song "Nebo i Zemlya" (Sky and Earth).
-In 1992, his music video to the song "Atlantida" was selected as "Music Video of the Year".
+In 1992, his music video to the song "Atlantida" (Atlantis) was selected as "Music Video of the Year".
 His popularity began to spread outside of Russia and he toured in the United States, Canada, Germany, and Israel.